FRC5557/Infinite-Recharge-2020/README.md

 - [x] Update Limelight
 - [x] Re-zero the swerve angle motors
 - [x] Get new trackwitdh + length for competition robot
-- [ ] Map out competition robot ports + button layout
+- [x] Map out competition robot ports + button layout

 ## Competition checklist:

 - [ ] Make sure Roborio is on latest version
 - [ ] Calibrate limelight
 - [ ] Calibrate color sensor
 - [ ] Re apply thread locker to swerve
+- [ ] Clean swerve modules

+Also, a massive thank you to FRC team 2910 for their fantastic "common" library (https://github.com/frcTeam2910/Common/) which has made most of the code in this repo possible!